 We’re just coverin’ our legal ass, man.
 Its complicated, like what “Xerox” and “Kleenex” went through.
 If our name was to go generic then we wouldn’t have much of a name now, would we?
 It’s a legality thing that’s better secured now than later.
 Come to think of it, if you come across someone that looks like they may be infringing on those rights, give us a holla at email@example.com.
 That’s all, my main Daimie.

 OK, we think the monkeys would have a chance.
 First, they’d probably spend a whole day flinging poo at each other.
 Then they could get to the business of driving the bus.
-However, if the key-chain in the ignition had other keys on it- especially shiny ones, they would probably be taken out and held as rare fortune and end up with the Ferengi Monkey Clan.
+However, if the key-chain in the ignition had other keys on it &ndash especially shiny ones &ndash they would probably be taken out and held as rare fortune, and end up with the Ferengi Monkey Clan.
 If the key was alone in the ignition, monkeys might at first overlook it and go back to flinging poo, so it might be a matter of days before a monkey would figure to turn the key.
-Now by this time the bus would be in gear, and there would be monkey feces on the driver’s seat.
-Ummm… the battery would be dead as would the lights, windshield wipers and radio, so the answer is “a while”…..and the monkeys wouldn’t get far.
-The white trash monkey tribe would then park the sucker out and use it as a shooting target in preparation for the coming of the Primate Revolution “Death to the Big-Brained ruling Regime!”
+Now, by this time the bus would be in gear, and there would be monkey feces on the driver’s seat.
+Ummm… the battery would be dead as would the lights, windshield wipers, and radio, so the answer is “a while”…..and the monkeys wouldn’t get far.
+The white trash monkey tribe would then park the sucker out and use it as a shooting target in preparation for the coming of the Primate Revolution “Death to the Big-Brained Regime!”

-Safety Tip: Reenacting “The Life and Death of a Fish is the Super Bass-O-Matic 2000? at the Farm and Home Show in Kansas City, will not only ruin your kilt, but may also induce motion sickness.
+Safety Tip: Reenacting “The Life and Death of a Fish“ in the Super Bass-O-Matic 2000 at the Farm and Home Show in Kansas City will not only ruin your kilt, but may also induce motion sickness.

 A few other musings…